Dietetic Internship Admission Requirements

 - Dietetic Internship Centralized Application Services (DICAS) online application process:

-- The program is using the on-line centralized internship application, DICAS, which may be accessed at https://portal.dicas.org (NOTE: The DICAS portal won't be available until after December 1, 2019, for the Spring Match); e-mail DICASinfo@DICAS.org.
+- The program is using the on-line centralized internship application, DICAS, which may be accessed at https://portal.dicas.org (NOTE: The DICAS portal won't be available until November 29, 2021, for the Spring Match); e-mail DICASinfo@DICAS.org.
 The online application must be completed for our program by 11:59 p.m.
-Central Time on February 15, 2020.
+Central Time on February 15, 2022.
 Please refer to the DICAS website to review their fee structure.

 - Applicants who apply to internships using DICAS are required to complete a personal statement.
 Questions to be addressed in the personal statement for Cal Poly include: